LostBeard/ffmpeg.wasm/README.md

     });
     // check if SharedArrayBuffer is supported via crossOriginIsolated global var
     // https://developer.mozilla.org/en-US/docs/Web/API/crossOriginIsolated
-    // multi-threading may not work with all commands if (useMultiThreadIfAvailable && window.crossOriginIsolated) {
+    if (useMultiThreadIfAvailable && window.crossOriginIsolated) {
         transcodeBtn.innerHTML = 'Transcode webm to mp4 (multi-threaded)';
         await ffmpeg.load({